subfuzion/fargate-chat/fargate_app/README.md

 # Socket.IO Chat

-A simple chat demo for socket.io
+A simple chat demo for socket.io with a redis backend

-## How to use
+## How to build

 ```
-$ npm install
-$ npm start
+$ docker build -t <username>/fargate-chat-demo:latest .
 ```

-And point your browser to `http://localhost:3000`.
-Optionally, specify a port by supplying the `PORT` env variable.

 ## Deploy on AWS

-Check out the accompaying article on how to deploy this on AWS.
+See the main README and change the image path to your own repo.